 Why Do Luxury Brands Need Influencer Marketing?15th April 2020

-Luxury brands are all about their heritage, quality craftsmanship, finesse and most importantly possess an air of exclusivity.
-For decades now these brands have thrived on their prestige and have been extra conscious of the fact that their narrative and storytelling is controlled and guided by them, especially when it comes to marketing.
+Luxury brands are all about their heritage, quality craftsmanship, finesse, and most importantly possess an air of exclusivity.
+For decades now these brands have thrived on their prestige and have been extra conscious of the fact that their narrative and storytelling are controlled and guided by them, especially when it comes to marketing.
 So how is that this scenario has taken a complete U-turn?
 And why are these brands now consciously entering into this new age of influencer marketing?